hhhhhhhhhn/Scripts/README.md

 This repo contains shell scripts.
 Most of them will only work in bash without any modifications.
-Also, some of my scripts use my other tools, like mmd and mmenu, and need them to work to varying extent.
+Also, some of my scripts use my other tools, like mmd and mww, and need them to work to varying extent.

 ## List